top of page

 WORKSHOPS FOR PROFESSIONALS AND COMMUNITY MEMBERS

 Our workshops will discuss the myths, realities, dynamics, and impact of domestic abuse.
 We will explore options and services that are available to victims/survivors.
 Participants will leave with concrete knowledge, tools, and resources to support those who have experienced domestic violence.
+Additionally, we can include the following areas of focus to the workshop, as requested:

 Impact of Domestic Violence on Youth